graveyard/mongo-to-s3/README.md

 It should be easy to add more, however.

 5) You may want to think about issues if some data arrives sooner than other data to the data warehouse.
-For instance, suppose item A is only "active" if an item B exists in the database and points to A. If you've synched over A significantly before B, it may appear that A is 'inactive' until B is synched over.
+For instance, suppose item A is only "active" if an item B exists in the database and points to A. If you've synched over A significantly before B, it may appear that A is 'inactive' until B is synced over.
 In reality, A has always been 'active'.

 6) While you pass *collections* to run on as parameters to `mongo-to-s3`, the eventual `s3-to-redshft` job will post with the *destination table* names as parameters.